This post may contain affiliate links. Please see our disclosure policy.

 Fluffy and buttery maple biscuits full of warm cinnamon and maple flavors that melt in your mouth.
 These sweet biscuits have crisp edges and pillowy soft centers and are topped with a creamy brown butter glaze.
-Make these biscuits for a delicious breakfast treat or a fun brunch dish!
+Ideal delicious breakfast treat or a fun brunch dish!

 It’s that time of the year where everyone is enjoying endless maple treats.
 I had to jump on the bandwagon and make these super tender and fluffy maple biscuits.
 They’re The whole family will love these!